-I believe all the creative business minds have their own sort of battles going on within them before they embark on their journey.
-But, from outside they all fight with these two common enemies. i.e.
+I believe all the creative business minds have their own kind of battles going on within them before they embark on their journey.
+But from outside, they all fight with these two common enemies.
+Those are!

-I still remember talking to my elder brother about having no clue when I was starting my Interior Design Business back in 2013.
-And I had just finished my diploma in Interior Designing few months prior to that.
+I still remember talking to my elder brother about having a zero clue when I was starting my Interior Design Business, back in 2013.
+And I had just finished my diploma course in Interior Designing few months prior to that.

-But, all the document things felt like bonkers to me.
-And I thought to myself that one must have IQ of an executive or a business background.
+But, all the documentation process felt like a bonkers to me.
+And I thought to myself that I must have an IQ of an executive or a business background.
 Or those friends with big pockets or a bigger contact list.
 Right?